gvwilson/rsdx/src/test/index.md

 - FIXME
 ---

+-   Introduce [pytest][pytest] for testing invasion percolation
-- Show how to test a grid.
+-   Show how to test in the face of randomness using mock objects